Your Guide to Alexandria Right Now

 There’s only one public high school in Northern Virginia whose football team is the subject of a Disney movie.
 It’s also the only public high school in Northern Virginia whose football stadium has no lights.
 The reason the T.C.
 Williams Titans have to play their home games on Saturdays rather than Friday nights goes back to 1965, when Alexandria bulldozed an African-American neighborhood called Mudtown to make way for the school.
 As an olive branch to those residents—many of whom were moved to a nearby development—the city promised to keep the stadium dark and quiet at night.

-Fifty-three years later, Alexandria is reconsidering—and the residents have lawyered up.
+Fifty-three years later, Alexandria is reconsidering—and the residents have filed a suit.
 But with most city pols supporting the lights, the Titans may finally get their Friday-night home games.

 Big Dig on the river